Sociology: Immigration, ethnicity, race, Asian American studies, and globalization

 Dae Young Kim is Associate Professor of Sociology in the Department of Sociology and Anthropology at George Mason University.
 He received his B.A. in Sociology and Spanish from SUNY-Binghamton and his Ph.D. in Sociology from CUNY Graduate Center.
 His articles and book chapters on immigrant integration, particularly the integration of children of immigrants, have appeared in the Sociology of Religion, International Migration Review, Ethnic and Racial Studies, and Sociological Forum.

-In his new book entitled, Transnational Communities in the Smartphone Age: The Korean Community in the Nation’s Capital (2017, Lexington Books), he examines the cross-border connections immigrants maintain with the home country, focusing in particular on the role played by information and communication technologies (ICT) and transnational media in maintaining transnational ties with the homeland.
+In the book entitled, Transnational Communities in the Smartphone Age: The Korean Community in the Nation’s Capital (2018, Lexington Books), he examines the cross-border connections immigrants maintain with the home country, focusing in particular on the role information and communication technologies (ICT) and transnational media play in maintaining cultural and social life with the homeland.

 Kim, Dae Young.
 2014.
 “Coping with Racialization: Second-Generation Korean-American Responses to Racial Othering,” in Pyong Gap Min (Ed), Younger-Generation Korean Experiences in the U.S. and Canada.
 Lexington Books.